dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## The Dataset
 The dataset consists of `1,010,987` complete French and English Canadian addresses and their associated tags.
-Here's an example `("420 rue des Lilas Ouest, Québec, G1V 2V3", [StreetNumber, StreetName, StreetName, StreetName, Orientation, City, PostalCode, PostalCode])`.
+Here's an example address

+`"420 rue des Lilas Ouest, Québec, G1V 2V3"`

+and its corresponding tags

+`[StreetNumber, StreetName, StreetName, StreetName, Orientation, Municipality, PostalCode, PostalCode]`.

 Now let's download our dataset.
 For simplicity, a `100,000` addresses test set is kept aside, with 80% of the remaining addresses used for training and 20 % used as a validation set.
 Also note that the dataset was pickled for simplicity (using a Python `list`).
 Here is the code to download it.